Graph theoretic quantum contextuality and unextendible Product Bases

 Consider, for any given $d \in \mathbb{N}$ and $x \in \mathbb{Z}_{2d-1}^* \setminus Q_{2d-1}$ such that, $p = 2d-1 = 4t-1$ is prime for some \textit{t}.
 A function $Q : \mathbb{Z}_p \to \mathbb{C}^d$ defines a set of states

 where $N = \max(-\sum_{q \in Q_p} e^{i2\pi q/p}, 1 + \sum_{q \in Q_p} e^{i2\pi q/p})$ is the normalization factor.
 The QuadRes UPB states are then defined as

 for all $i \in \mathbb{Z}_p$.
-As noted before for $n=5$ the UPB reduces to the Pyramid UPB~\cite{DiVincenzo2003} The vectors given in Equation~(\ref{paley_vectors}) corresponds to the LOOR of Paley graphs in prime dimensions, establishing a deeper link between contextuality and the structure of UPBs.
+The vectors given in Equation~(\ref{paley_vectors}) corresponds to the LOOR of Paley graphs in prime dimensions, establishing a deeper link between contextuality and the structure of UPBs.
 Paley graphs in prime dimensions are self complementary vertex transitive graphs.
 These properties make the calculation of Lov\'asz number of such Paley graphs simple.

-We provide an explicit calculation below. \begin{thm} For any graph $G$ on $n$ vertices, the Lovász theta number satisfies
+As discussed in~\cite{Lovasz1979}, for any graph $G$ on $n$ vertices, the Lovász theta number of $G$ and its complement $\overline{G}$ satisfy the inequality:

 Moreover, if $G$ is vertex transitive, then equality holds: